Geometric quantization of Dirac manifolds

-The study of geometric quantization in symplectic geometry goes back to the theory of B. Kostant \cite{Kqua70} and J. Souriau \cite{Sstr69}.
-Later, a target for quantization was extended to a presymplectic manifold, and its quantization was studied by C. G$\ddot{\text u}$nther \cite{Gpre80}, M. Gotay and J. $\acute{\text S}$niatycki \cite{GSont81} and I. Vaisman \cite{Vgeo83}.
-After that, J. Huebschmann extended the target from a (pre)symplectic manifold to a Poisson manifold and investigated algebraically its quantization \cite{Hpoi90}.
-Besides, I. Vaisman studied the quantization of a Poisson manifold in terms of Hermitian line bundles \cite{Vont91} and D. Chinea, J. Marrero and M. de Leon did it in terms of $S^1$-bundles \cite{CMLpre96}.
-In the case where the target is a twisted Poisson manifold, its geometric quantization is studied by F. Petalidou \cite{Pont07}.
-Lastly, in \cite{WZvar05}, A. Weinstein and M. Zambon studied a prequantization of Dirac manifolds which is a generalization of (pre) symplectic and Poisson manifolds in terms of Dirac-Jacobi structures appeared in A. Wade \cite{Wcon00}.
+The study of geometric quantization in symplectic geometry goes back to the theory by B. Kostant and J. Souriau (see \cite{Kqua70, Sstr69}).
+Later, a target for quantization was extended to a presymplectic manifold, and its quantization was studied by many researchers in \cite{GSont81, Gpre80, Vgeo83}.
+After that, J. Huebschmann extended the target from a (pre)symplectic manifold to a Poisson manifold and investigated algebraically its quantization in \cite{Hpoi90}.
+Besides, I. Vaisman studied the quantization of a Poisson manifold in terms of Hermitian line bundles in \cite{Vont91}, and D. Chinea, J. Marrero and M. de Leon did it in terms of $S^1$-bundles in \cite{CMLpre96}.
+In the case where the target is a twisted Poisson manifold, its geometric quantization is studied by F. Petalidou in \cite{Pont07}.
+Lastly, in \cite{WZvar05}, A. Weinstein and M. Zambon studied a prequantization of Dirac manifolds which is a generalization of (pre) symplectic and Poisson manifolds in terms of Dirac-Jacobi structures appeared in \cite{Wcon00, IMlie02}.

-Dirac manifolds were introduced by T. Courant \cite{Cdir90} for the purpose of unifing approaches to the geometry of Hamiltonian vector fields and their Poisson algebras, which are thought of generalizations of both presymplectic manifolds and Poisson manifolds.
-The purpose of the paper is to unify known prequantization approach for Poisson and (pre) symplectic manifolds by introducing a prequantization procedure for Dirac manifolds.
+Dirac manifolds were introduced by T. Courant for the purpose of unifying approaches to the geometry of Hamiltonian vector fields and their Poisson algebras, which are thought of generalizations of both presymplectic manifolds and Poisson manifolds (see \cite{Cdir90}).
+The purpose of this paper is to unify known prequantization approach for Poisson and (pre) symplectic manifolds by introducing a prequantization procedure for Dirac manifolds.
 Using characteristic distributions from a 2-cocycle associated to $(M,D)$, we define a Poisson bracket for admissible functions on $(M,D)$ and give a representation of the Poisson algebra in terms of a connection theory of Lie algebroids to describe a condition for prequantization of $(M,\,D)$.
 Our approach to prequantization for Dirac manifolds is different from the one discussed in \cite{WZvar05}.